Getting Started

 /uc:setup

-This installs prerequisites (tmux, Node.js), configures your shell for 1M context and agent teams, and sets up the tmux layout manager.
+This installs prerequisites (Node.js, optionally tmux), guides you through tmux mode selection, configures your shell for 1M context and agent teams, and sets up the layout manager when tmux is enabled.
 Idempotent — safe to run again if anything changes.

 3